 These legal agreements are incredibly valuable for both you and your customers, because not only do they inform people about everything that they are agreeing to when they start using your services, but they also protect your company against legal claims.

 What exactly is meant by "personal information"?
 Personal information includes your users' names, addresses, email addresses, IP addresses, date of birth and credit card information and anything by which your users can be identified.

 Therefore, the main purpose of this legal document is protecting your company against any kind of legal liability.
 Even if you don't collect any kind of information, your users need to know that, because you certainly want them to feel safe when using any of your services.
 It will help you build trust with them and inspire their loyalty.

 What are terms and conditions?

 Therefore, in order for people to use your website or mobile app, you need to clearly state what they need to do if they want to use them, as well as what you will do in case of some violations of the rules that you lay out in the agreement.

-Your terms and conditions agreement should include your copyright policy, your billing policy, subscription policy (especially important for SaaS companies), returns policy, (for ecommerce businesses), potential warranties on your services, potential modifications of your services, and how exactly your users may use your website or mobile app.
+Your terms and conditions agreement should include your copyright details, your billing and subscription policies (especially important for SaaS companies), returns policy, (for ecommerce businesses), potential warranties on your services, potential modifications of your services, and how exactly your users may use your website or mobile app.

 This agreement should also include what will happen if a user doesn't abide by your rules and guidelines and if they abuse your website or mobile app.
 For instance, they may be requested to pay a fine, or they may be temporarily or permanently banned from using your services.